Soft84

 edit provides a couple commands useful when in edit

-- Goes to the previous directory within the filesystem.
+- Goes to the parent directory within the variable filesystem.

 - Brings up the Android keyboard, for entering characters and

-punctuation, such as in the name of a variable.
+punctuation, such as the name of a variable.
 When you are done you

 can generally clear the Android keyboard with the back button.